commonhaus/foundation/bylaws/7-indemnification-dissolution.md

 - [617.0831](http://www.leg.state.fl.us/Statutes/index.cfm?App_mode=Display_Statute&Search_String=&URL=0600-0699/0617/Sections/0617.0831.html) Indemnification and liability of officers, directors, employees, and agents.
 - [617.0834](http://www.leg.state.fl.us/Statutes/index.cfm?App_mode=Display_Statute&Search_String=&URL=0600-0699/0617/Sections/0617.0834.html) Officers and directors of certain corporations and associations not for profit; immunity from civil liability.

-### Indemnification: Authorization by the Board
+### Indemnification: Authorization by the Council

-The Foundation will only [indemnify a person](#indemnification-right-to-indemnification) if the board first determines that indemnification is proper under the circumstances because the person has met the [standard of conduct](#indemnification-right-to-indemnification).
+The Foundation will only [indemnify a person](#indemnification-right-to-indemnification) if the Commonhaus Foundation Council (CFC) first determines that indemnification is proper under the circumstances because the person has met the [standard of conduct](#indemnification-right-to-indemnification).

-This determination must be made by (a) a majority vote of directors who were not party to the action, even if less than a quorum or (b) the members of the Foundation.
+This determination must be made by (a) a majority vote of Councilors who were not party to the action, even if less than a quorum, or (b) the members of the Foundation.

-**Indemnification: Advance Payment.** The Foundation must advance expenses to an indemnified person defending a court action, so long as the indemnified person agrees to repay the advanced amount if the board ultimately determines the person was not entitled to indemnification.
+**Indemnification: Advance Payment.** The Foundation must advance expenses to an indemnified person defending a court action, so long as the indemnified person agrees to repay the advanced amount if the CFC ultimately determines the person was not entitled to indemnification.

 **Indemnification: Non-Exclusivity.** A person’s rights to indemnification and advance expenses under [this Section](#indemnification) are not exclusive of any other right to indemnification or advance expenses that the person may be entitled to.

-**Indemnification: Continuation; Advancement of Expenses.** A person’s right to indemnification and advancement of expenses under [this Section](#indemnification) shall continue after the person has ceased to be a director, Officer, employee or agent of the Foundation, and shall inure to the benefit of the heirs, executors and administrators of that person.
+**Indemnification: Continuation; Advancement of Expenses.** A person’s right to indemnification and advancement of expenses under [this Section](#indemnification) shall continue after the person has ceased to be a Councilor, Officer, employee, or agent of the Foundation, and shall inure to the benefit of the heirs, executors and administrators of that person.

 **Indemnification: Severability.** If any part of [this Section](#indemnification) or any award made hereunder is determined to be invalid, the other provisions remain in full force and effect.